lyubomirr/forecasting-foundational-models/README.md

-# Code for my master thesis about forecasting with foundational models
+# The code of my master thesis about forecasting with foundational models